 Dept. of Surgery Faculty Wellness Committee

-Stanford Surgery Wellness Committee is currently addressing several issues related to:
+Stanford Surgery Wellness Committee is currently addressing several issues related to communication, clinical efficiency, and department culture.

 Annual Wellness Lecture